Peterhague/CI-_MS2_Minesweeper/README.md

     <li>As a player, I want to be able to test my general knowledge and memory.</li>
     <li>As a player, I want games that that are responsive to my abilities.</li>
     <li>As a player, I want games that give me feedback on my performance to encourage me to improve.</li>
-    <li>As a player, I want to be able to contact the developers with my ideas and to engage with them on social media.</li>
+    <li>As a player, I want to be able to contact the developers with my ideas, and receive confirmation that my
+    contact has been received, and to engage with them on social media.</li>
 </ol>

 <h4>Responsible Adults</h4>